 Sunlight shining through stained glass windows brings light and sound therapy together for even more benefit.

-Healing with sound and music can help you boost your gene expression, happiness, health and sense of relaxation.
+Music impacts the autonomic nervous system which affects blood pressure, brain function, emotions, and heartbeats.
+Healing with sounds and music relieves stress and boosts your gene expression, happiness, health and sense of relaxation.
 To realize these benefits, it is most important is to choose tones and rhythms you like and those that support your purpose for listening.

 Notice how you feel when different types of music are played.
 For example, listen to the music videos below.
 Both the Mozart piece and Halpern's music elicit physical and mental responses, but they are quite different.